voideditor/void/CONTRIBUTING.md

 ## 2. Building the full IDE

-Beyond the extension, we sometimes edit the IDE when we need to access more functionality.
-If you want to build the full IDE after making a change, please follow the steps below, or see VS Code's full [how to contribute](https://github.com/microsoft/vscode/wiki/How-to-Contribute) page.
+Beyond the extension, we very occasionally edit the IDE when we need to access more functionality.
+If you want to work on the full IDE, please follow the steps below, or see VS Code's full [how to contribute](https://github.com/microsoft/vscode/wiki/How-to-Contribute) page.

 1. Install all dependencies by running `yarn`.